w3c/wai-coga/plan.md

 - Easily discovered resources as they coexist with other accessibility information where people are looking
 - Better organise existing content, including taking advantage of existing WAI information architecture
 - Flexibility to provide better formats.
 For example can be interactive so easier to navigate and read
-- Links can enhance the user experience without cuaing a jump between the very different web and TR document formats
+- Links can enhance the user experience without causing a jump between the very different web and TR document formats
-- More control over editoral process including review access and publishing cadence
+- More control over editorial process including review access and publishing cadence
 - Can 'dog food' coga and personalisation

 ## Primary Stakeholders